sasaeh/Monsta-FTP-Languages/README.md

 You must include your name and email address as the original author in the header.

+We use ISO 639-1 language codes and the language's locality.

+So for example, English as written in the United Kingdom would be "en_uk.json"

 # Submitting corrections

 As a contributor you must include your name and email address in the header.